patsta/ping-pong-sockets/README.md

 ****
 ### Python Sockets
-Start the server and client with the following command: python3 server.py or python3 client.py
+Start the server and client with the following command: python server.py or python client.py